material-motion/material-motion/specifications/directors.md

 Such Directors must be provided with a transaction initiation function.
 Consider the following pseudo-code:

+    # Typical set up
+    director.setUp(transaction)

     director.transact = function(function(Transaction) work) {
       transaction = Transaction()
       work(transaction)
       runtime.commit(transaction)
     }

-We've provided the direct with a function called `transact`.
-This function can be called at any time by the Director.
+The Director now owns a function called `transact`.
+The Director can use this method to commit new Plans to the Runtime in a safe manner.

 A classic example is a Director that is responding to gesture recognition events.
 Consider the following pseudo-code: